Inverse-LLaVA: Rethinking Multimodal Alignment via Text-to-Vision Mapping

 Visual Information Preservation Through Inverse Mapping

-Table 1 demonstrates that our inverse mapping approach achieves competitive performance across nine vision-language benchmarks while fundamentally rethinking how modalities interact.
-Unlike conventional methods that compress visual features to match text distributions, we project text embeddings into the richer visual space, preserving spatial relationships and fine-grained visual details.
-The results reveal selective advantages: Inverse-LLaVA outperforms LLaVA-1.5 on MM-VET (31.2 vs 31.1), VizWiz (50.95 vs 50.0), and notably on ScienceQA-IMG (67.84 vs 66.80).
-However, we observe consistent degradation on tasks requiring precise visual-text alignment, including TextVQA (52.02 vs 58.2) and GQA (58.46 vs 62.0).
-This performance pattern suggests our approach excels at reasoning tasks while struggling with direct visual-linguistic correspondence.
+Table 1 shows that the inverse mapping strategy achieves competitive performance across nine vision–language benchmarks while fundamentally rethinking cross-modal interaction.
+Rather than compressing visual features to conform to the discrete structure of text tokens, our method projects textual embeddings into the visual feature space.
+This design preserves spatial structure and fine-grained visual information that may otherwise be lost during discretization.
+The results reveal advantages: Inverse-LLaVA outperforms LLaVA-1.5 on MM-VET (31.2 vs 31.1), VizWiz (50.95 vs 50.0), and ScienceQA-IMG (67.84 vs 66.80).
+However, we observe consistent degradation on tasks requiring precise visual–text alignment, including TextVQA (52.02 vs 58.2) and GQA (58.46 vs 62.0).
+This performance pattern suggests our approach excels at reasoning tasks while struggling with direct visual–linguistic correspondence.

 Table 1: Performance comparison of vision-language models using Vicuna-7B as the backbone LLM across multiple vision-language benchmarks.
-We evaluate models on MM-VET; VizWiz; SQA-IMG; MMBench; MMBench-CN; MME-Perception; VQA-v2; TextVQA; GQA.
+We evaluate models on MM-VET; VizWiz; SQAI: ScienceQA-IMG; MMB: MMBench; MMBCN: MMBench-CN; MMEp: MME-Perception; VQAV2: VQA-v2; VQAT: TextVQA; and GQA.
 Bold indicates the best performance and underlined indicates the second-best performance in each benchmark. "-" denotes unreported results or experiments not conducted due to computational constraints.

 Model MM-VET VizWiz SQA-IMG MMB MMB-CN MME-p VQA-V2 VQA-T GQA